Dante Sealy

-Dante Isiah Sealy (born April 17, 2003) is an American professional soccer player who plays as a forward for Dutch club Jong PSV, on loan from FC Dallas.
+Dante Isiah Sealy (born April 17, 2003) is a professional soccer player who plays as a winger for Major League Soccer club CF Montréal.
+Born in the United States, he represents the Trinidad and Tobago national team.

 Club career

 Sealy advanced through the FC Dallas academy, signing a professional contract February 26, 2019.
 The next day, he went on loan to FC Dallas's USL League One affiliate, North Texas SC, where he remained for the 2019 season.
 He returned to FC Dallas for the 2020 season, during which he made 11 appearances for the senior squad, scoring one goal.

 On August 11, 2021, Sealy signed a two-year loan deal with Jong PSV, the reserve squad for Eredivisie club PSV Eindhoven.
+He returned to Dallas in July 2023.
+He was released by Dallas following their 2024 season.

+Sealy joined Major League Soccer side CF Montréal on February 6, 2025, signing a two-year contract with a club option for a third season.

 International career

 Sealy has featured for the United States at the under-16, under-17, and under-20 levels.
+He was called up to Trinidad and Tobago in 2025, making his debut against Saint Kitts and Nevis on June 6 and scoring twice on his debut.

 Personal life

-He is the son of former FC Dallas and Trinidad and Tobago international player Scott Sealy.
+Dante is the son of former FC Dallas and Trinidad and Tobago international player Scott Sealy.